vahid-sb/MiTfAT/paper.md

 Thee are also two scripts in `tests` folder of the repository ([here](https://github.com/vahid-sb/MiTfAT/tree/master/tests/)), accomponied with sample datasets, which you can run to see sample outputs of the library.

 ## References
-<a id="1">[1]</a>
-Savić T. , Gambino G., Bokharaie V. S., Noori H. R., Logothetis N.K., Angelovski G., (2019).
-Early detection and monitoring of cerebral ischemia using calcium-responsive MRI probes.
-Proceedings of the National Academy of Science of the USA (PNAS).